cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When other options are better

-          * When the number of components would be better featured in multiples of 2, use the half-width link blob instead
+          * When the number of components would be better featured in multiples of 2, use the 50/50 text component instead

           * When headings are too long for the narrower width, for example, when they break to 3 lines or more.